 One of Chimamanda Ngozi Adichie’s friends asked her for advice on how to best raise her daughter as a feminist, and this book presents us with her response.
 This brief feminist manifesto addresses extremely relevant topics and challenges many problematic social norms.
 Such as the fact that girls are taught to aspire to marriage but boys are not.
-While reading I didn’t think that this book was particularly radical – but that could be down to the seamless way Adichie presents her views.
+While reading I did not think that this book was particularly radical – but that could be down to the seamless way Adichie presents her views.
 They don’t seem like shocking revelations, but simple truths.
 For Adichie feminism boils down to never forgetting that women matter equally.
 I really appreciated this clear cut exploration of feminism.
 If you believe women matter just as much as men then you are a feminist – it can be as simple as that.
 Though Adichie points out that this belief should not be superficial.
 You may not agree with everything said in this book, but it really encourages you to evaluate your beliefs as well as society at large.

 HARLEY QUINN (THE NEW 52)